 This topic describes the best practices of X-Engine, which uses a tiered storage architecture.

-The tiered storage architecture of X-Engine is ideal for the following businesses:
+The tiered storage architecture of X-Engine is ideal for the following services:

 - The volume of data in your tables and databases is large.
 The disk space that is required to store the data in X-Engine is 10% to 50% of the disk space that is required to store the data in InnoDB.
 The reduction in disk usage varies based on the data characteristics.
 After you migrate the data from InnoDB to X-Engine, you do not need to shard your databases or tables.
 You can store up to 10 TB of data in a single database.

 As a leading e-commerce service provider in China, Alibaba Group serves a large user base.
-A number of online businesses offered by Alibaba Group must pay huge storage costs.
+A number of online services that are offered by Alibaba Group require huge storage costs.
 The following sections provide the use cases of X-Engine within Alibaba Group.

 Manage historical transaction orders for Tmall at Taobao